"1.0" mean Line 1 , first char. Similarly END is the string end including the line break. To remove line break we have to modify like this.

 Adding data to a text box my_str1 is the string variable to insert.

-Above two lines are most important to develop applications.
+Above codes are important to develop applications.

 Note that the widely used option textvariable is not available with Text widget